 Another cause is craving for becoming.
-You want to become something, to take on a particular identity, within a particular world.
+You want to become something, to take on a particular identity, within a particular world of experience.
 We choose our worlds, you know: the context in which we see ourselves, the context in which we move and exert an influence.
-These two things are entwined: both the world in which we have a self and the sense of self itself.
-Sometimes this world is on the sensual level.
+These two things are entwined: both the world in which we have a self and the sense of self that functions within that world.
+Sometimes the world is on the sensual level.
 Sometimes it's on the level of form, as when we're meditating and fully inhabiting the form of the body.
-Sometimes it's on the formless level-any abstraction, anything without a form.
-And again, we tend to go from one of these types of becoming to another... to another... to another.
+Sometimes it's on the formless level-any abstraction, any formless experience, anything without a form, as when we experience space in our meditation, or a sense of formless "knowing."
+And again, we tend to go from one of these types of becoming to another, to another, to another.
 This is what the wandering on is all about.
 We go from one bhava, one state of becoming, to another.
 These are the locations that the mind focuses on.
 And we suffer from this because none of these locations can last; none of these positions can last.
 Whatever we latch onto as a self, it just keeps melting away.
 The world around us just keeps melting away.

 Then there's craving for non-becoming, the desire to destroy whatever you've got, whatever you identify yourself with.
 Or you want to destroy the world around you.
 It's unpleasant.
+Outrageous.
 You don't like it.
 You want to get rid of it, which can either be an external destructive urge or an internal destructive urge.
 Paradoxically, this type of craving leads to becoming as well.
 Why is that?
 Because in taking on the identity of the Destroyer, you're assuming another identity.
-In taking delight in the idea of destruction, you're watering the sense of identity; you're watering a sense of being.
+In taking delight in the idea of destruction, you're watering a sense of identity; you're watering a sense of becoming.

-The Buddha's image is of a seed planted in the ground; the seed is your consciousness.
+The Buddha's image is of a seed planted in the ground.
+The seed is your consciousness.
 The ground is your kamma, past and present, as it's manifesting right now.
-Then there's the delight in doing something with it, either creating something out of it or destroying it.
+Then there's the delight in doing something with these things, either creating something out of them or destroying them.
 All of that counts as a cause of suffering.
-It may sound pretty abstract, but as you get to know the mind you begin to sense the movement as it's going one of these directions or another: toward becoming or non-becoming.
-In one sense we're in a double bind; the desire to get rid of becoming itself is a way of creating becoming, but this is where the Buddha's genius as a strategist comes in.
+It may sound pretty abstract, but as you get to know the mind, you begin to sense the movement as it's going in one of these directions or another: toward becoming or non-becoming.
+In one sense we're in a double bind; the desire to get rid of becoming itself is a way of creating becoming-but this is where the Buddha's genius as a strategist comes in.

 He's says that you go beyond becoming not by destroying becoming but by learning how to create new forms of becoming that are more skillful, particularly the "becoming" of concentration, getting the mind to settle down and be in one spot.
-As long as you're going to have a location, have a solid steady location, because it's a blameless way of giving rise to happiness.
-Then, when you can see things clearly, you can simply let the processes of becoming go.
+As long as you're going to have a location, develop a solid steady location within the form of the body, because it's a blameless way of giving rise to happiness.
+Then, when you can see things clearly from this location, you can simply let the processes of becoming go.